Many people assume winter activities are for farther away places than Connecticut.

 Plus, many an author has written about the quiet solitude afforded from walking along the beach on a winter day.
 It’s hard to not want to write some bleak poetry while walking along a windy beach on an overcast day.

-Added benefit is that with so few people visiting the beaches, there’s no fee for non-residents to visit.
+Added benefit is that so few people visit the beaches in winter.
+As such, there’s no fee for non-residents to visit, making them among the best free things to do in Connecticut.

 Greenwich Point Park